dcgadmin/extensionmigrationassistant/README.md

-# sctmigrator
+# ExtensionMigrationAssistance.

-Facilitate assessment and migration of AWS SCT Extension code used within Database code logic when migrated to AWS Databases.
+Facilitate assessment and migration of Cloud native Extension code used within Database code logic when migrated to Amazon Aurora or RDS Managed PostgreSQL Compatible Instance.

 ### Contact Details